-We are pleased to offer you a choice of properties carefully chosen for their excellent locations throughout Tuscany including the most central areas between Florence, Siena and Pisa.
-Other areas of great interest are offered around Lucca; near the coast, and in the south close to Pitigliano.
+We are pleased to offer you a choice of villas and apartments carefully chosen for their excellent locations throughout Tuscany including the most central areas between Florence, Siena and Pisa.
+Other areas of great interest are offered around Lucca, Arezzo and near the coast.

-All our properties are in, or on the fringes of, that most beautiful area of Tuscany - Chianti - and a good number of these are actually in working vineyards where the owners will welcome you with warm hospitality.
-There can be few things to compare with the pleasure of sitting out of doors drinking the wine which has been lovingly made from the grapes you see in the fields around, whilst you plan your next interesting day in this magical area.
+All but one of our self-catering holiday homes are in, or on the fringes of, that most beautiful area of Tuscany - Chianti - and a good number of these are situated in working vineyards where the owners will welcome you with warm hospitality.
+There can be few things to compare with the pleasure of sitting outside drinking the wine, which has been lovingly made from the grapes you see in the fields around, whilst you plan your next interesting day in this magical area.

-Florence is a busy tourist centre and a great place to buy all kind of wonderful things, leather goods and clothes, gold and silver jewellery, glass and ceramics including beautiful Florentine handicrafts such as embroidery, jewellery and products made from straw.
+Florence is a busy tourist centre and a great place to buy all kinds of wonderful things, including leather goods, clothes, gold and silver jewellery, glass and ceramics and beautiful Florentine handicrafts, such as embroidery and products made from straw.

 The town of Talamone lies on a rocky promontory, on the southern border of the Maremma nature reserve.
 The surrounding area is characterised by the presence of typical Mediterranean vegetation and long sandy beaches, lined by pine trees.
 Talamone is easily reached from Via Aurelia, and is about 25km from Grosseto and 10km from Orbetello.
 The local beach of Talamone has become a very popular area for kitesurfing and in 2008 it was one of the sites used for the movie 007 - Quantum of Solace.

 On the outskirts of Talamone is the southern entrance to the Maremma Natural Park, from where there are some spectacular nature trails.
 There are a great variety of animals here: Maremman cattle and horses wander freely and you can often see foxes, badgers, porcupines, wild boar, deer and an immense variety of birds.